Joan Kelly (poet): Poetry

 The publication, "The poets of Ayrshire from the fourteenth century till the present day, with selections from their writings" includes her work and gives the following details:

 "This authoress adds another to the long list of lowly minstrels belonging to Ayrshire.
 She was born in Irvine, and livedthere with her widowed mother until the latter was eighty-fouryears of age, when the ruthless breaker of love's more thanmortal ties divided them, and the brightest star of poor Joan'slife was extinguished forever.
 Left friendless and in a manner helpless, the parish authoritiesfound it necessary to remove her to their Combination Palace nearher native town, but she longed to breathe what she called " the sweet,pure air of liberty," and took unkindly to her new home.
 With the viewof raising funds for her self-support, a small volume of herpoems was published, but the proceeds did little more thancover publishing expenses, and the hope maintained by thepoetess that she might by these means regain her independencewas forever blasted."

 The following is an example of this Victorian poet's work composed for John Yuille who died in 1883 aged 75 and published in her 1884 book.
-John had been a hand loom weaver who became a printer, stationer and bookseller.
+Yuille had been a hand loom weaver who became a printer, stationer and bookseller.
 He was buried in the Irvine Old Parish Churchyard.
-His role as a friend and a publisher and printer may have influenced Joan's decision to publish her poems shortly after John's death.
+His role as a friend and a publisher and printer may have influenced Kelly's decision to publish her poems shortly after Yuille's death.

-Joan's poem upon the death of the wife of the Irvine area's laird;
+Kelly's poem upon the death of the wife of the Irvine area's laird;